presseddigital/colorit/README.md

 <p align="left"><a href="https://github.com/presseddigital/colorit" target="_blank"><img width="100" height="100" src="resources/img/colorit.svg" alt="Colorit"></a></p>

-# Colorit plugin for Craft CMS 3
+# Colorit plugin for Craft CMS 4

-A slick color picker fieldtype plugin for the Craft CMS 3 control panel.
-[That's a mouthful](https://www.youtube.com/watch?v=uFj5_2gk0rA).
+A color picker fieldtype plugin for the Craft CMS 4 control panel.

 This fieldtype plugin gives your content editors a simple tool for selecting from a color palette.
 Colorit also lets you create custom presets that can be selected when creating colorit fields.

 ## Requirements

-This plugin requires Craft CMS 3.0.0, or later.
+This plugin requires Craft CMS 4.0.0, or later.

 ## Installation